SaparovPetr/myriad/formerly - ранее.md

 # formerly - ранее

-1. Employee retention
+1. Formerly known
-2. Customer retention
+2. Formerly called
-3. Data retention
+3. Formerly used
-4. Memory retention
+4. Formerly occupied
-5. Retention rate
+5. Formerly owned
-6. Retention policy
+6. Formerly part
-7. Talent retention
+7. Formerly recognized

-Present Perfect: The company has improved employee retention this year.
+Present Perfect: The building has formerly served as a school.
-Past Simple: They increased customer retention through better service.
+Past Simple: The company was formerly called Tech Solutions.
-Past Continuous: The team was working on retention strategies last quarter.
+Past Continuous: The area was formerly being used for farming.
-Past Perfect: By the time the audit was done, they had already enhanced data retention.
+Past Perfect: By the time the museum opened, the site had formerly housed a factory.